VCCRI/Spliceogen/README.md

 ## Database

 We provide two versions of the Spliceogen database.
 Both databases have genome-wide coverage, assessing every SNV at every position within every annotated multi-exon protein-coding transcript (1.29 billion base pairs in total, or 4.9 billion SNVs).
 They are available for both hg19 and hg38.
+The databases are formatted for ANNOVAR, and we also provide index files to speed up annotation.

 The “focussed” version contains all donor and acceptor predictions: